rafaelmikayelyan/genpass/README.md

 -h, --help&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: get description of available functionality (must be used alone)

 #### Count (optional)
-0... : length of the password (default is 16)
+0... : length of the password

+#### Defaults

+`genpass` without arguments is equivalent to 'genpass -lnsu 16', which means 16 character long password made out of upper and lowercase letters, numbers, and symbols

 ### Examples
 ```